quire-io/guide/_docs/account-02-basics-account-settings.md

 ## Add another email address to your account

-Adding another email address can allow you to log in to Quire account with either email addresses.
+Adding another email address can allow you to log in to a Quire account with either email addresses.

 At the Basics section of your Account Settings, under Email, click on **+ Add email**, enter your email, then save.